 Video Content Personalization

-“Personalization is the process to find the “perfect” suggestion to a user in a specific UI/UX from a vast pool of contents/options,” stated Juan Carlos, founder of Vilynx, that has the AI enabled video tech to learn the videos and match it with user intent.
+“Personalization is the process to find the “perfect” suggestion to a user in a specific UI/UX from a vast pool of contents/options,” stated Juan Carlos, founder of Vilynx, which has the AI-enabled video tech to learn the videos and match it with user intent.

 The Netflix model of video personalization